vinfante1346/visualizations/README.md

 #### I'm receiving permission errors from my tool calls.

-- Programmatic Access Tokens do not evaluate secondary roles.
+- If using a Programmatic Access Tokens, note that they do not evaluate secondary roles.
 When creating them, please select a single role that has access to all services and their underlying objects OR select any role.
 A new PAT will need to be created to alter this property.

 #### How many Cortex Search or Cortex Analysts can I add?